rid-principles/bDudekCybersecurity.github.io/README.md

 **Allocate Time for Learning: Plan time for learning new technologies or concepts.**

 Currently, I am enrolled in a 40-hour course for IT and Cybersecurity fundamentals in Cybrary.
 I plan to utilize all the class time I have available to do work in the course and completing the course should take me about 55 days in total.
 However, I will take days or part of days to document my progress in between learning days.
 Essentially, I will be working on my website during my enrollment in the course.
-I am also going to enter into the hackVH event in March next year as part of my culmintating project.
+I plan to take the certification exam sometime in late March or early April to get my results before the end of the school year.

 **5. Create a Research and Development Plan**